Early Retirement and The Likelihood of Regret

 Will my ideal retirement point change again?

 Things that could move it to the right (retire later):

 - Real or perceived need for higher future spending

 - A big salary cut, making it more difficult to reach my financial goals

 Things that could move it to the left (retire sooner):

 - A terrible diagnosis with a poor prognosis (for myself or a family member)

 - A sudden windfall (inheritance, lotto (which I don’t play))

 - A big salary cut, making work not worth the effort

 If anything changes in our timeline, I’ll be sure to let you know.
-As of now, I’m targeting the summer of 2019 to leave my current full time job.
-New Zealand and / or Australia beckon, and I could see myself working there for a year or longer.
+As of now, I’m targeting the summer of 2019 to leave my current position.

 What would your lines look like, and where would they intersect?
 What factors would cause a seismic shift?
 Are you more likely to regret retiring too soon or working too long?